natenador44/qeap/README.md

 ```

 This generates a `main` method for your application that automatically loads the data you need at the start, then saves it right before the application exits.

+#### Panic inside `qeap::scoped` functions
+There is none at the moment.
+If you annotate a function with `qeap::scoped` and code within that function panics, `qeap::scoped` does not handle that, and will not save your data.
+This may be supported in the future (as an optional feature).
+It's important to remember that even if this becomes a feature, it won't do diddly-squat if your executable is configured to abort on panic.
+This is why I am undecided at the moment.

+#### Signals
+`qeap::scoped` does not handle signals sent to your program (e.g. interrupt or kill).
+So if your function is running and you press Ctrl-c, your data won't be saved.

+## Future Features

+### Different File Formats
+The user of the library should be able to choose from different file formats (e.g. JSON, TOML, YAML).

+### Signal Handling for `qeap::scoped`
+At the moment, if a function annotated with `qeap::scoped` is interrupted or killed, the save will not happen.
+Ideally there'd be an optional feature that can be turned on that catches these types of signals and handles them gracefully (i.e. saving data managed by QEAP).

+### Async Support
+Ideally, `qeap::scoped` could be used with `async` functions.
+This will require an `async` version of the `Qeap` trait or its methods, which does not exist in this version.
+It would also require either choosing an async I/O implementation (like tokio), forcing users of the library to use that implementation, or abstracting it away and letting the user choose one.
+This is all work that will be done, but only in later versions.
+It would also be important that `qeap::scoped` is compatible with other async main method macro alterations, like `tokio::main`.